-Appendix B of the Hydrogeologic Report (Wet Rock Groundwater Services, 2017) provides diagrams for the EP wells (Bridges 1, 2, 3 and 4, and Odell 1, 2 and 3), and the Lowe, Miller, Ochoa, Wood 01 and Wood Deer Barn wells.
+Appendix B provides diagrams for the EP wells and the Lowe, Miller, Ochoa, Wood 01 and Wood Deer Barn.
 Please find the remaining well diagrams in Attachment D.

 d) Figure 13 is not an accurate geologic base map.

 Please find an update figure below (Figure 5).